teaksoon/libsk_oled/README.md

 Installation DONE!!!
 ---

-There are two Arduino Example program for this library,
+There are two Arduino example program for this library,
 - one for "C" version "libsk_c_oled_example.ino"
 - one for "G" version "libsk_g_oled_example.ino"